zhangwei217245/ActiveDR/README.md

 git clone "https://github.com/zhangwei217245/ActiveDR.git"

-## Build you own conda environment on Cori:
+## Build you own conda environment.

-It is highly recommended that you use your own conda environment different than the one that is globally available on Cori.
+It is highly recommended that you use your own conda environment different than the one that is globally available.
 By doing this, you will be able to avoid conflicts between various versions of the packages.

+If luckily you are working on Cori supercomputing, you may to the following to set up your own conda environment.

-### 1. load required modules in order to be able to install `mpi4py` in your own conda environment
+### load required modules in order to be able to install `mpi4py` in your own conda environment

 As we use `mpi4py` in our project, when installing the package in your own conda environment, it needs to be complied from scratch.
 To ensure that the compilation can be done successfully, you need to load the a series of modules to guarantee a working environment for the compilation.